MdAsif-Hossain/Coffee-Orders-Data-Dashboard/README.md

 ## 🗂️ Project Structure
 - **Data**: The `coffeeOrdersData.xlsx` file contains the raw data used for this analysis.
-- **Scripts**: SQL queries and Python scripts used to analyze the data.
 - **Visualizations**: Graphs and charts illustrating key insights.

 ## 🌟 Future Work